 The best part about pour-over coffee is that it’s compatible with nearly any coffee beans because this method of brewing helps to bring out the sophisticated and subtle flavor and aroma.
 In other words, this method helps you brew real good coffee.
 Many prefer to brew pour-over with single-origin and light roasts, and some beans work better in pour-over than others.
 You’ll eventually figure out which coffee beans for pour-over work best for you.

-Volcanica Coffee: Guatemala Antigua Reserve – Best Dark Roast
+Volcanica Coffee: Guatemala Antigua Reserve – Best Overall

 - Dark roast and full, creamy body